alexbecker/prompt-injection/paper.typ

 == Comparison with Existing Methods

-We chose to compare our performance to 2 SoTA detection models, Sentinel and DataSentinel, as well as the unique training-free detection method Attention Tracker.
+We chose to compare our performance to 2 state-of-the-art detection models, Sentinel and DataSentinel, as well as the unique training-free detection method
+Attention Tracker.
 Each of these methods produces a numeric score similar to $op("AD")$.

 In order to compare Attention Tracker to our results, which use more recent models, we use their public code to select the relevant attention heads.
 Heads selected by their "llm" calibration dataset with $sigma = 3$ or $sigma = 4$ as used in their evaluations performed poorly on our evaluations,